acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

           Coconut-Chai Sweet Tea, Fresh Lemon-Limeade
         price: '13'
         title: 'Cocktail Special: Castle Island Iced Tea Party Punch'
-      - description: >2-
-           **From January 15, 2024,
-          (in honor of Martin Luther King Jr. Day) and continuing through June 19, 2024, ( in honor of Juneteenth), Uncle

-          Nearest will donate $1 for every Uncle Nearest Old Fashioned cocktail sold to raise up to $1.4 Million for Historically Black Colleges and Universities (HBCUs) to provide one full in-state tuition scholarship to

-          each accredited school.
-Uncle Nearest Premium Whiskey is the most-awarded Bourbon and

-          American Whiskey of 2019, 2020, 2021, 2022, and 2023 and is the
-          fastest

-          growing American whiskey brand in history.
-It is the first brand to honor an African American–the first known

-          African American master distiller, Nearest Green.
-For more information check out the website at www.oldfashionedcocktail.com**
-        price: '15'
-        title: 'Cocktail Feature: Uncle Nearest HBCU Old Fashioned Challenge '
       - description: >-
           Celtic Pride ☘️ ☘️ ☘️
           :                                                               a